Roll4d4/KLEP/README.md

+#12/22/2024 :: making soup and taking a break to work on some game stuff.
+Expect this to change rapidly.

 # KLEP: The Key-Lock Executable Process AI Framework

 KLEP is a modular, symbolic AI framework designed for simplicity, transparency, and flexibility.
 By using **keys**, **locks**, and **executables**, KLEP enables developers to create dynamic, adaptive systems for games, simulations, or experimental AI research.
 Whether you're building intelligent NPCs or testing symbolic reasoning, KLEP provides a robust foundation.